makers-in-oslo/coffee-brain/README.md

 - We are making the arm in this [video](https://www.youtube.com/watch?v=RdmdFIhCo4M)
 - It is based on this [design](https://www.thingiverse.com/thing:3327968)

-## Long term we mighht switch to a stronger arm capable of lifing a water boiler
+## Long term we could consider a switch to a stronger arm capable of lifing a water boiler
 - [Candidate 1](https://www.indiegogo.com/projects/xarm-cost-effective-intuitive-industrial-robot-arm#/)
 - [Candidate 2](https://www.youtube.com/watch?v=jsZvhDbnfRo)